heitorchang/good-practice/emacs.md

 Set M-z to undo
 Use M-o to switch windows

+Add to clojure-mode-hook:
+(define-key paredit-mode-map (kbd "<C-left>") 'left-word) (define-key paredit-mode-map (kbd "<C-right>") 'right-word)

 C-M-u Move up a level
 C-M-d Move down a level

-M-n jumps outside to the right of sexp to the top level M-p jumps outside to the left of sexp to the top level
+M-n jumps outside to the right of sexp to the top level (forward-paragraph) M-p jumps outside to the left of sexp to the top level (backward-paragraph)